CIDFriendsCentral/CIDFriendsCentral.github.io/content/_index.md

 ## Welcome!

-Welcome to the CID, Friends Central's newest space, built to inspire creation and creativity.
+Welcome to the CID, Friends' Central's newest space, built to inspire creation and creativity.

 ![image](/images/pres.png)